OpenClovis/SAFplus-Availability-Scalability-Platform/README.md

    - For Download: https://openclovis.org/next-steps/software-signup/
-   - For more information on software prerequisites and the complete procedure to install OpenClovis SDK, refer to the installation guide located at: http://help.openclovis.com/index.php/Doc:latest/installguide.
+   - For more information on software prerequisites and the complete procedure to install SAFplus SDK, refer to the installation guide located at: http://help.openclovis.com/index.php/Doc:latest/installguide.

 ## Step by step to use the product